Lancaster and Wyre: 2024–present

+The constituency replaces Lancaster and Fleetwood – excluding the town of Fleetwood.
+It has been expanded to include the community of Skerton, transferred from Morecambe and Lunesdale, together with Garstang and surrounding rural areas, previously part of the Wyre and Preston North constituency (now abolished).

 Members of Parliament

-There were only two Members of Parliament for this seat.
 Ben Wallace was selected to represent the Conservatives at the 2010 election in the successor seat of Wyre and Preston North.